learn-co-curriculum/phase-4-serializing-associations/README.md

 ```

 Rails is still using `DirectorSerializer` to render the JSON, but now
-`DirectorSerializer` serializer is passing the data request along to the new,
+`DirectorSerializer` is passing the data request along to the new, simplified
-simplified serializer.
+serializer.

 Now if you refresh the page, you should see the following: